Hesperian Health Guides

 3. Active exercise.
 If the child has enough strength to move the body part by itself through its full range of motion, then he can do the exercises without assistance, or “actively.”
 When the child can do it, active exercise is usually best, because it also helps maintain or increase strength.

-If muscle strength is poor, have the child move his limb while in a position so that he does not have to lift its weight.
+If the child cannot lift the weight of his limb through its full range of motion, have him move his limb while in a position so that he does not have to lift its weight.

 A boy lying down with his foor supported by a roller board